-Upon adoption of a Mobility Plan and Mobility Fee, coordinate with Palm Beach County to adjust or repeal the Transportation Concurrency Exception Area (TCEA) and amend the County's Comprehensive Plan as needed.
-The TCEA as adopted shall remain in effect until a Mobility Plan is adopted.
-(Amended Objective D-3)
+Upon adoption of a Mobility Plan and Mobility Fee, coordinate with Palm Beach County to adjust or repeal the Transportation Concurrency Exception Area (TCEA) and amend the County's Comprehensive Plan as needed; the TCEA as adopted shall remain in effect until a Mobility Plan is adopted.

-The Mobility Plan may be implemented City-wide or may be applied to certain areas of the City.
-For areas within the City not encompassed by part of Mobility Plan, traditional Countywide the Concurrency standards, including proportionate fair share and impact fees, shall be applicable.
-Until such time as the City adopts the Mobility Plan, and associated Mobility Fee, for either city-wide or for a specific geographic area, any area not within the boundaries of the Mobility Plan shall be the Palm Beach regulated by County Transportation Concurrency.
+The Mobility Plan may be implemented citywide or may be applied to certain areas of the City.
+For areas within the City not encompassed by part of Plan, Mobility traditional Countywide Concurrency standards, including proportionate fair share and impact fees, shall be applicable.
+Until such time as the City adopts the Mobility Plan, and associated Mobility Fee, for either citywide or for a specific geographic area, any area not within the boundaries of the Mobility Plan shall be regulated by the Palm Beach County Transportation Concurrency.